JFrogChina/jfrog-poc-samples/artifactory-on-EKS/JFrog Passwordless Access for Amazon EKS.md

 - No password or API key required
 - Secure authentication via IAM + IRSA + STS
-- Secret is auto-managed and rotated by operator
+- Token is auto-managed and rotated by operator
 - Pod uses generated imagePullSecret to pull securely